Après moi, le déluge: Literature in the 20th century

 Arthur Moeller van den Bruck was fond of using the phrase, as in:The liberal has flourished at all periods.
 The nobody is always eager to imagine himself a somebody.
 The man who is a misfit in his own society is always a liberal out of amour propre.
 The disinterestedness of the conservative cherishes the sacredness of a cause that shall not die with him; the liberal says: Après moi, le déluge.
 Conservatism is rooted in the strength of man; liberalism battens on his weakness.
 The liberal's conjuring trick consists in turning others' weakness to his own account, living at other men's expense, and concealing his art with patter about ideals.
 This is the accusation against him.
 He has always been a source of gravest danger.

 D. H. Lawrence used the phrase in "Whitman" (1923), calling it "the soul's last shout and shriek, on the confines of death".
 In other of his writings of the 1920s, Lawrence uses the expression a number of times, calling it "the tacit utterance of every man", in his "crisis" of unbearable "loneliness ... surrounded by nullity".
 But "you mustn't expect it to wait for your convenience," he warns the dissolute "younger generation"; "the real deluge lies just ahead of us".

 Kurt Vonnegut uses "Après moi le déluge" in his novel Player Piano (1952), when the main character Paul talks to Doctor Pond.

-Jack Kerouac's last essay, titled "After Me, the Deluge", was published in the LA Times on 10/26/69, five days after his death.
+Jack Kerouac's last essay, titled "After Me, the Deluge", was published in the Los Angeles Times on 26 October 1969, five days after his death.
 It is a somewhat bitter reconsideration of the so-called Beat Generation, which he was credited with inspiring.

 In popular culture

-Singer-songwriter Regina Spektor included "Après moi, le déluge" in the chorus of her song "Après Moi" from her 2006 album Begin to Hope, a song later covered by Peter Gabriel in his Album Scratch My Back.
+Singer-songwriter Regina Spektor included "Après moi, le déluge" in the chorus of her song "Après Moi" from her 2006 album Begin to Hope, a song later covered by Peter Gabriel in his album Scratch My Back.